Search & Indexing

 Build only re-embeds what changed.
 Each file’s markdown body (excluding frontmatter) is hashed, and the hash is compared against the existing index:

-Frontmatter-only changes (adding a tag, fixing a typo in author) update files.parquet without re-embedding — the body hash hasn’t changed, so the vectors are still valid.
+Frontmatter-only changes (adding a tag, fixing a typo in author) rewrite the data column on every chunk row without re-embedding — the body hash hasn’t changed, so the vectors are still valid.

 When nothing needs embedding, the model isn’t even loaded.
 A --force flag triggers a full rebuild regardless of hashes.